 The College Board is a non-profit membership association founded in the year 1900, which aims to bring the colleges and students to a common platform by conducting the SAT tests.
 Colleges use the score of the tests as one of the parameters for deciding the admission of students desirous of joining their institution.

-Apart from taking up SAT students will have to apply to the colleges of their choice and fulfill other application procedures as required by the colleges.
-The other areas that are considered for admission could be the academic performance of the student, school records, application essay, other activities that he/she has taken part in, and recommendations.
+Apart from taking up SAT, students will have to apply to the colleges of their choice and fulfil other application procedures as required by the colleges.
+The other areas that are considered for admission include the academic performance of the student, school records, application essay, other activities that he/she has taken part in, and recommendations.